Introduction

 This creates a new Post object that has 6000 characters (and same values for the rest of the fields set on the builder).

-Advantages and Disadvantages of the Effective Java’s Builder Pattern
+Advantages and disadvantages of the Effective Java’s builder pattern

 The Effective Java’s builder pattern overcomes the problems of the two earlier discussed approaches (the telescoping constructor and the Javabeans).
 It results in readable code as the builder methods have a name.
 We create the final object only when we call the build method and hence we never have an object in a partly constructed state.